YOGESHGOUTAM/MyUNI/README.md

 * Respond to unresolved queries
 * Resolution workflow management
 * Structured dataset generation for AI improvement
+* OCR-powered document ingestion
+* Bulk FAQ creation
+* Editable extracted knowledge

 ---

+## 🧾 OCR-Powered Knowledge Ingestion (New)

+Recently Added – Production Ready

+MyUni now supports OCR-based file uploads that allow admins to convert scanned or digital documents into verified, editable knowledge before it is used by the AI system.

+This enables universities to transform official PDFs, notices, and circulars directly into trusted FAQ data.

 ## 🧠 Intelligent Answer Pipeline (Confidence-Based)